degaart/scalable-font2/docs/API.md

 Returns how much memory a particular renderer context consumes.
 It is typically less than 64k, but strongly depends how big and much glyphs are stored in the internal cache.
 Internal buffers can be freed with `ssfn_free()`.

+When included with `SSFN_STATIC` define, each context will require no more than 64k, and no dynamic allocation will take place.

 ### Parameters